 At the end of the day, clients are looking for actionable insights that will propel their decision making and company results.
 A great community insights manager should be an individual who has a knack for finding the meaning behind the raw information, understanding the implications, and ultimately providing strong customer inspired recommendations.

 At My-Take we believe our insights community platform is second to none.
 However for many clients, we know our insights delivery team is what matters most.
 For that reason, we invest a lot in recruiting the right individuals, including specialized testing, as well as continual learning.

-If you want to learn more about our community insights managers, or if you have general questions about insight communities and how they can help your company deliver more value to your customers, click the button below to request a free consultation.
+If you want to learn more about our community insights managers, or if you have general questions about insight communities and how they can help your company deliver more value to your customers, click here to request a free consultation.